carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 {: .bash}

-If you now ask the terminal to print the working directory with `pwd` it will show your local working directory.
+If you now ask the terminal to print the working directory with `pwd` it should show your local working directory.
 That's how we know we're back to it.
 To copy files between your computer and the remote computer, we will use the `scp` command.
-The general syntax to use it is this would be as follows:
+The general syntax to use it is this would be like this:
 ~~~
-$ scp <where is the file> <where you want the file to be>
+$ scp <where is the file> <where do you want the file to be>
 ~~~
 {: .output}

-For example, you have the metadata file `MGRAST_MetaData_JP.xlsx` in your remote machine.
+Let's copy the metadata file `MGRAST_MetaData_JP.xlsx` from your remote machine to your local one.
-This file is located at the directory `/home/dcuser/dc_workshop/metadata/`.
-To copy this file into our local machine lets use `scp` command.
+The file's at `/home/dcuser/dc_workshop/metadata/`, and our current directory can be represented by a dot, so to copy this file _from_ our remote machine _into_ our local machine wee have to do the following:

 ~~~
 $ scp dcuser@ec2-3-238-253-45.compute-1.amazonaws.com:/home/dcuser/dc_workshop/metadata/MGRAST_MetaData_JP.xlsx .